-Adopted by Sandford St Martin Parish Council on 14 November 2019
+Adopted by Sandford St Martin Parish Council on 16 September 2021 Last approved on 05 October 2023

 Disciplinary Procedure

 Misconduct

 This policy indicates the disciplinary procedure that will normally be followed in the event of misconduct.

 The following list provides examples of conduct that will normally be regarded as misconduct leading to disciplinary proceedings.
 The list is not exhaustive and these are examples only: